Media Provided Virtual Access to the Supreme Court

 Justice Chandrachud, who heads the E-committee, noted that the Chief Justice had been easily persuaded by his suggestion to make video conferencing links easily available to the journalists.
-The provision of access was approved within 3 days.
+The provision of access was approved within three days.
 He hoped this would ensure the safety of all reporters and journalists, who had to physically go to media rooms in the Supreme Court till now.

-CJI Ramana also noted the struggle faced by journalists.
+Ramana CJI also noted the struggle faced by journalists.
 Many were relying on advocates for video links to attend proceedings safely from their home.

-Both Justices Chandrachud and Khanwilkar are currently recovering from Covid.
+Both Justices Chandrachud and Khanwilkar are currently recovering from COVID.
 He noted that 800 staff members at the Supreme Court had tested positive since the start of the pandemic, three lives were lost.
 Hundred and six High Court judges have also tested positive and three have died.
-The app was developed in just 7 days, despite six of the members in the team having tested positive.
+The app was developed in just sevem days, despite six of the members in the team having tested positive.
 Recognising this dire situation, the CJI hoped the app would improve safety for journalists.

-CJI Ramana said that transparency is an important principle of the judicial process in India.
+Ramana CJI said that transparency is an important principle of the judicial process in India.
 Access to the public is essential as they are the ones who will be affected by the proceedings.
 The media plays the part of disseminating this information.
 The need for accurate reporting must be fulfilled.
 The Secretary General of the Registrar announced that the app would be available on the Play Store.
 Devices registered with the Public Relations Office would be able to access links through it.

 Media has the Right to Report Live Proceedings

-In a recent case, J Chandrachud and J MR Shah had upheld the media’s right to report court proceedings live.
+In a recent case, Chandrachud J and MR Shah J had upheld the media’s right to report court proceedings live.
 The Election Commission had appealed against the Madras High Court’s ‘disparaging’ remarks.
 It sought to stop the reporting of live proceedings as they did not form part of the final order.
-However, writing the judgment for the bench, J Chandrachud highlighted two fundamental principles under the Constitution- ‘open court proceedings; and the fundamental right to the freedom of speech and expression’.
+However, writing the judgment for the bench, Chandrachud J highlighted two fundamental principles under the Constitution- ‘open court proceedings; and the fundamental right to the freedom of speech and expression’.